-Proposition 8.7(3) shows that if V and W are isomorphic, then $\dim V = \dim W$.
-The next proposition shows that the converse also holds.
-Together, these results show that essentially ('up to isomorphism'), there is only one F-vector space of any given dimension n (namely F^n , cf. Proposition 7.29).
+Proposition 8.7(3) shows that if V and W are isomorphic, then $\dim V = \dim W$ .
+The next proposition shows that the converse also holds if V and W are finite-dimensional.
+Together, these results show that essentially ('up to isomorphism'), there is only one F-vector space of any given dimension n (namely $F^n$ , cf. Proposition 7.29).